Eating and Body Image Concerns

 - Remind yourself that you are so much more than just your appearance.

-If you are concerned about your eating or exercise behaviors or having difficulty with your body image, you can schedule an intake appointment at the Counseling Center to discuss the nature of these concerns.
+If you are concerned about your eating or exercise behaviors or having difficulty with your body image, you can schedule a brief assessment at the Counseling Center to discuss the nature of these concerns.
 Depending on the nature and severity of your concerns one (or more) of several options may be considered:

 - You may be referred off-campus for a higher level of care